godaddy/sample-size/README.md

 ### Start using the script

-`run-sample-size` will promp you questions for you to enter the input it needs
+`run-sample-size` will prompt your questions for you to enter the input it needs

 ```bash
 run-sample-size